Tallyb/ashkettle-ngmaterial/README.md

+Deprecated
+___
-Note:  A new and official meteor package for material now exists. meteor add angular:material
+A new and official meteor package for material now exists. meteor add angular:angular-material

 Intro
 ---